n8n-io/n8n-docs/docs/doc2/export/create-a-infor-ion-file.md

 # How to create an Infor ION file

-#### Step by step documentation how to create a Infor ION API file that is needed for the Infor export.
+### Step-by-step instructions for creating an Infor ION API file required for Infor export.

 **Prerequisites:**